open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 | `rpc_server_response_size`        | Measures the size of RPC response messages (uncompressed).                                | Histogram |
 | `rpc_server_responses_per_rpc`    | Measures the number of messages sent per RPC.
 Should be 1 for all non-streaming RPCs.     | Histogram |

+### Telemetry lifecycle

+#### Tracing

+Tracing instrumentation is still under active development, and may change in a variety of ways.
+This includes span names, attached attributes, instrumented endpoints, etc. Until this feature graduates to stable, there are no guarantees of backwards compatibility for tracing instrumentation.

+#### Metrics

+The lifecycle of metrics in the Collector follows the following cycle, each stage is documented below:

+> Alpha metric → Stable metric → Deprecated metric → Deleted metric

+##### Alpha

+Alpha metrics have no stability guarantees.
+These metrics can be modified or deleted at any time.

+##### Stable

+Stable metrics are guaranteed to not change.
+This means:

+* A stable metric without a deprecated signature will not be deleted or renamed
+* A stable metric's type and attributes will not be modified

+##### Deprecated

+Deprecated metrics are slated for deletion, but are still available for use.
+These metrics include an annotation about the version in which they became deprecated.
+For example:

+    Before deprecation

+    # HELP some_counter this counts things
+    # TYPE some_counter counter
+    otelcol_exporter_queue_size 0

+    After deprecation

+    # HELP some_counter (Deprecated since 1.15.0) this counts things
+    # TYPE some_counter counter
+    some_counter 0

+##### Deleted

+Deleted metrics are no longer published and cannot be used.

+#### Logs

+Individual log entries and their formatting may change from one release to the next, there are no stability guarantees at this time.

 ### Events observable with internal logs

 The Collector logs the following internal events: